Case study

-Civil Society and War on Ukraine
+Civil Society and Turkiye Earthquake

 In February 2023, a series of violent earthquakes struck southern and central Türkiye and northern and western Syria, resulting in widespread damage and fatalities across the region.